ibm-cloud-docs/event-notifications/en-push-huawei.md

 1. Go to the **App information** section, where you can find OAuth 2.0 **Client ID**.
 Copy the **Client ID** and **Client secret** values into the respective fields.

-## Upgrading a Pre-production Destination to Production Destination
+## Upgrading a pre-production destination to production destination
 {: #en-destination-preprod-prod1}

 You can upgrade a **Pre-production destination** to **Production destination** after creating the destination by using the **Edit** option from the overflow menu.